pjrinaldi/wombatregistry/README.md

 Plus it runs on linux and is open source and free.

 It is a pretty simple and straightforward tool.
-The libregf library is statically linked, so other than qt5, you shouldn't need any dependencies.
+The libregf library is dynamically linked, so you will have to build this library and ensure it is in your path first.

 Screenshot of the main window